 This edition of F TROOP Fridays doubles as The Horn Section's contribution to the 4th Annual Favourite TV Show Episode Blogathon, hosted by Terence at A Shroud of Thoughts.
-Also the fourth consecutive year that The Horn Section has contributed to this March tradition!
+This is also the fourth consecutive year that The Horn Section has contributed to this March tradition.

 For the First Favourite TV Show Episode Blogathon back in 2015 I highlighted my favourite colour episode, Our Brave in F Troop.
 This year, I will bookend my debut by putting the spotlight on my favorite F TROOP installment in glorious black and white.
 Both episodes involve a successful invasion of Fort Courage by Chief Wild Eagle, and coincidentally, each was the penultimate segment of its respective season.

 I admit that some of my affection for this particular episode stems from sentimental value.
 F TROOP began airing on KTVT Channel 11 locally in January 1981, but at 9 A.M. every morning--an impossibility for a 7th grader in the Winter.
 Fortunately, Spring Break arrived in March, and I was able to acquaint myself for the first time with what would become my desert island TV show.